February 2, 2021

 In addition to showing the path for an important legal and social change, Dr. Bhowmic has demonstrated something else as well.
 Under a personal/private initiative, it is possible to bring a writ petition against any section of Bangladesh’s penal code, and if that initiative is logical and has legal robustness, then it is possible to get a ruling from the Court in favour of the writ.
 Everyone in Bangladesh should remain grateful to him for this.
 Until now, such petitions have been brought forward only by the country’s legal and human rights organizations.
 This is a first by a personal/private initiative of a Bangladeshi national.
 This sets an important precedent for days ahead.

 Dr. Soumen Bhowmic has spent a considerable part of his fortune to bring us this initial victory.
 In addition to spending his own money, he has dedicated his personal life for this cause as well.
 I came to many of you a year and a half ago, when the writ was about to be filed, asking for kind donations to help Dr. Bhowmic.
 But the response was nil.
 I come to again today.
-In order to receive a written copy of the full verdict, the lawyers must be sent TK.
+In order to receive a written copy of the full Rule Nisi, the lawyers must be sent TK.
 50,000 (approximately 580 USD).
 If any of you are able to donate whatever you are able to using Dr. Bhowmic’s bKash mobile wallet or bank account, then he will remain grateful to you all.
 Here are the details.
 Many thanks.

 বিকাশ তথ্য / bKash Information: